tatumio/tatum-middleware/README.md

 # Tatum Middleware
-Tatum Middleware is a client to Tatum Blockchain API.
+Tatum Middleware is a client to BlockchainNow.

 ## Where to start
-In order to start work with Tatum Blockchain API, please contact us at <a target="_blank" href="mailto:hello@tatum.io">hello@tatum.io</a> in order to obtain access API key.
+In order to start work with BlockchainNow, please contact us at <a target="_blank" href="mailto:hello@tatum.io">hello@tatum.io</a> in order to obtain access API key.

 ## Install docker image
 Tatum Middleware docker image is available in Docker HUB under `tatumio/tatum-middleware` tag, see <a href="https://hub.docker.com/r/tatumio/tatum-middleware">https://hub.docker.com/r/tatumio/tatum-middleware</a>.